chrismurrph/default-db-format/README.md

                                               :debounce-timeout   2000}}
 ````

+If you don't find a `:preloads` in `project.clj` then also check `shadow-cljs.edn`.
 Note that `default-db-format.preload` should come before `fulcro.inspect.preload` `(*)`.
 The *collapse keystroke* is a toggle to get this tool out of the way of the UI of the host application you are working on.
 The *debounce timeout* ensures that when your application's state is being hammered with changes *Default DB Format* will only be checking it every so often.

 The default configuration for `default-db-format.core/check` is:
 ````clojure
 {:table-ending #{"/by-id" "/BY-ID"}}
 ````
-However it is likely you will need to set your own configuration, perhaps choosing a different set of strings for `:table-ending`.
+However you may need to set your own configuration, perhaps choosing a different set of strings for `:table-ending`, or choosing some regexes for `:table-pattern`.
 Configuration is done in the `default-db-format.edn` file, kept at `/resources/config/`.
-See the [Reference](#edn-configuration-reference) for the meanings of all the configuration keys.
+See the [Reference](#edn-configuration-reference) for configuration key meanings.
+In short *Default DB Format* will do its job if it can recognise all the tables in your application's state.

 #### Fulcro Websocket Demo